 Reason for popularity

-Despite a difficult life and several failures, Disney displayed a no-die attitude.
-He continued to push through the various odds and emerged victorious at the end.
+Despite a difficult life and several failures, Disney displayed a never-say-die attitude.
+He continued to push through the odds and emerged victorious at the end.

 The legend worked odd jobs as a teen to fulfill his desire to become a cartoonist and filmmaker.
 Despite his own venture witnessing bankruptcy, he kept at it.
 He was a visionary unlike any other and achieved blooming success based on his sheer hard work and intelligence.